Abbottabad Commission

 The Abbottabad Commission was a judicial inquiry commissioned to provide reports on the circumstantial events leading up to the United States decision to take unilateral military actions in Abbottabad in Khyber-Pakhtunkhwa Province of Pakistan, with the objective of neutralizing al-Qaeda leader Osama bin Laden on May 2, 2011.
-Constituted by the Supreme Court of Pakistan on the request of the Government of Pakistan on 21 June 2011, the commission was chaired by the Senior Justice Javaid Iqbal and other members selected by the supreme court.
+Constituted by the Supreme Court of Pakistan on the request of the Government of Pakistan on 21 June 2011, the commission was chaired by the Senior Justice Javaid Iqbal and other members selected by the Supreme Court.

-The Commission critically evaluated and provided analysis on "ascertain full facts regarding the presence of Osama bin Laden in Pakistan" and thoroughly "investigated circumstances and facts regarding the American operation in Abbottabad on 2 May 2011."
+The Commission critically evaluated and provided analysis to "ascertain full facts regarding the presence of Osama bin Laden in Pakistan" and thoroughly "investigated circumstances and facts regarding the American operation in Abbottabad on 2 May 2011."
 The commission extensively interviewed local residents of Abbottabad, government ministers, military officials, and investigative espionage journalists.

 The commission's final report included 300 witnesses and reviewed 3,000 official documents over two years.
 The final report was based on public testimonies and was prepared by the Senior Justice Javid Iqbal.
 The reports were submitted to Prime Minister Pervez Ashraf in January 2013 and were marked as "classified" by the government.
 No details were made public despite the requests of officials.
 By early 2012, only a few portions were released to the media.
 The Abbottabad Commission Report was released by Al Jazeera on 8 July 2013.